Gibson223/mod8-project/README.md

 To properly use this new language, follow the steps below.

 Open the "Final Project" folder where this REAMDE is also located, in an editor or IDE.
-This IDE should preferrably IntelliJ Idea to (most easily) follow this guide.
+This IDE should preferably IntelliJ Idea to (most easily) follow this guide.

 Next, go to File -> Project Structure.
 A new window will open.